How big is the towing industry?

 Motor clubs like AAA have historically dominated the dispatch side of roadside assistance, but their economic model creates tension with operators.
 According to towing industry forums and operator surveys, motor club reimbursement rates have remained largely flat while operating costs have increased.

 Multiple sources report that average motor club payouts to operators range from $35-55 per job — for the same service a retail customer would pay $95-150 for.
+This is the core reason tow companies are leaving motor clubs in record numbers.
 This gap, combined with payment delays of 30-90 days, has led many experienced operators to limit or stop accepting motor club dispatches entirely.
+See the full motor club vs dispatch software comparison.

 The result is a two-speed market: motor clubs face increasing difficulty maintaining operator networks, while direct dispatch platforms and marketplace models — where operators earn full retail rates — are seeing rapid growth.
 This structural shift is the single biggest trend reshaping the towing industry's economics.